|

 wide. . . .The plurality of voices is unquestionably healthy; there's

+no prevailing orthodoxy nor air of a narrow clique.
 “The new NYFA Collection, just out on Innova, aims to be the Rosetta

 Stone of cutting-edge new music in New York . . . by any standard, this